 The same rule that applies to cars applies to WordPress websites—whether it’s new or used, your car needs regular maintenance.
-Unfortunately, your WordPress website didn’t come with a manual.
-So we put together this WordPress Website Maintenance Checklist so you know exactly what you need to do to maintain your site.
+Unfortunately, WordPress websites don’t come with a manual.
+So, we put together this WordPress Website Maintenance Checklistso you know exactly what you need to do to keep your site running smoothly.

-- Do a FULL backup & store it outside of your hosting account.
+1. Do a FULL backup & store it outside of your hosting account.
 It’s FAR better (and cheaper) to restore a website backup than to try to clean up a damaged or destroyed website.
 Note the word “FULL”—make sure the WHOLE site, including the database, is backed up.
-Save your backup in a cloud (Dropbox, with us, etc.] in case your hosting account gets compromised.
+Save your backup in a cloud (Dropbox, with us, etc.) in case your hosting account gets compromised.

-- Update WordPress.
-Bugs happen.
-And, one of the downfalls of being popular is being a target.
+3. Update WordPress.
+Bugs happen and one of the downfalls of being popular is being a target.
 WordPress is the most popular website platform out there.
 Fortunately, they are extremely conscientious about fixing their goofs and staying on top of security, so they release updates regularly.
 If you don’t have the most recent version of WordPress, you may be affected by a bug nuisance and/or are not protected against the most current security threats.

-- Update your WordPress theme.
+4. Update your WordPress theme.
 Similar to plugins and WordPress, your WordPress theme is a door for a hacker to enter.
 Similar to plugins, reputable developers stay on top of security and release new versions regularly.
 BEWARE: Updating a theme is NOT for the inexperienced or you may overwrite all of the customization that was done to it!